 If your gas stove's burner ports are clogged, the igniter may continue to click, but debris may prevent successful ignition.
 To address this issue, use a metal pin or straightened paperclip to gently clear the ports of debris and buildup.
 Do not enlarge the port or use a wooden toothpick, which may break off during cleaning.
 Similarly, the igniters may tick even when the range's knobs aren't set to ignite if there is moisture in the burner ports.
 Turn off the gas supply and dry these burners with cool air from a hair dryer before relighting the pilot and attempting to start the stove once again.

-A weak igniter or intermittent igniter spark indicates the need for a new spark module, which you can access behind your stove's rear panel.
+A weak igniter or intermittent igniter spark indicates the need for a new spark module, which you can access behind the stove's rear panel.
 Unscrew the box-like module and move the wires from the old module into the corresponding sockets on the replacement module before securing it and closing the panel.
-When some burners spark but others don't, your spark ignition switch may need replacement.
+When some burners spark but others don't, the spark ignition switch may need replacement.
 Remove the cooktop and unplug the four spark switch power supply wires, then pull all four switches off of the burner valves.
 Install the new assembly by placing the new switches on the valves and connecting them to the switch power supply wires.
 Bad spark electrodes can also cause constant clicking, but this repair procedure often includes replacing or modifying oven wiring.

 Playing It Safe

 Contact the range's manufacturer to order parts if you have appliance repair experience, or to schedule a service appointment with an authorized technician if you are not comfortable making repairs.
 Always unplug the range and turn the gas shutoff valve off before repair.
 When accessing the cooktop, remove the burner grates, caps, bases and control knobs.
 Unauthorized repairs may void any current manufacturer-provided warranties.
 If you smell gas, turn the gas supply off, exit your home and call the gas supplier once you reach a safe distance.